SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

-After dark, the club scene brings the already energetic city to even more vibrant life.
+After dark, the club scene brings the already energetic city to life.

-Local time: Miami is 5 hours behind GMT/UK time.
+Local time: It’s 5 hours behind GMT/UK time.

 Fly to: Miami International Airport (MIA), which is 7 miles northwest of downtown Miami.

-Visa & Health: Before you travel click here for recommendations and advice on visas and health for your holiday to Miami.
+Visa & health: Before start your holiday, visit https://www.gov.uk/foreign-travel-advice/usa for recommendations and advice on security, visas and health.

-SWOOP These taxis aren’t like the regular ones – they’re golf carts, and free to use.
-Pre-book for journeys in the South Beach area.
+SWOOP: These taxis aren’t like the regular ones, they’re golf carts, and free to use.
+Pre-book journeys in the South Beach area.

-By bus Within the Miami Beach area the bus connections are good; it’s easy to get to downtown Miami.
+By bus: Within the beach area the bus connections are good, and it’s easy to get around.

-By car Hire a car for getting around other parts of Miami, especially from South Beach.
+By car: Hiring a car is a convenient way to get around other parts of the city and the coast during your time away, especially from South Beach.

-By rail Miami Metrorail and Metro Mover systems are great for getting around.
+By rail: The Metrorail and Metro Mover systems are also great for getting around the city.

-Parties Practise those salsa moves - between the Pride celebrations in April, Latin Carnaval in March and the Caribbean Carnival in October, Miami rocks with the party spirit it’s famed for.
+Parties: Practice those salsa moves on your holiday.
+Between the Pride celebrations in April, Latin Carnival in March and the Caribbean Carnival in October, you’ll always have something to look forward to see.

-Culture Music lovers are spoiled for choice, from the Miami Beach Jazz Festival in November to the Ultra Music Festival in March.
-Literary stars descend every November for the International Book Fair, and the art scene bursts into life come December for Art Basel.
+Culture: Music lovers are spoilt for choice, from the Miami Beach Jazz Festival in November to the Ultra Music Festival in March.
+Literary stars descend every November for the International Book Fair, where the art scene bursts into life by December for Art Basel.
 The South Beach Wine & Food Festival and the Miami International Boat Show are also other popular events.

-Sports The Sony Open takes over the courts in March, while November brings NASCAR’s Ford Championship to Miami for the speedway fans.
-The Doral Golf Classic is a great event for golf enthusiasts.
+Sports: The Sony Open takes over the courts in March, while November brings NASCAR’s Ford Championship here for the speedway fans.
+The Doral Golf Classic is a great event for golf enthusiasts, too.